 Additional Saints and Feasts (without hymns):

-- Venerable Andronicus, and his wife Athanasia, of Egypt
+- Venerable Karion (Cyrion) and his son, Venerable Zachariah, of Egypt

 Today’s Fasting Guidelines